This week was 60 miles of running, 1500 yards of swimming, and 18 "miles" of pool-running -- training log is here.

-Monday: 9 "miles" pool-running and streaming yoga Foam rolling at night.
+Wednesday: 12 "miles" pool-running and upper body weights/core.
+Foam rolling at night.